blindsidenetworks/wordpress-plugin_bigbluebutton/README.txt

 You should install and activate the "Members" plugin by Justin Tadlock and in the Dasboard under the "Users" > "Roles", update the permissions.

-To allow another user to create and edit rooms, assign them a role which has the permissions, edit_plugins and edit_bbb_rooms, publish_bbb_rooms, delete_bbb_rooms, delete_published_bbb_rooms, and edit_published_bbb_rooms.
+To allow another user to create and edit rooms, assign them a role which has the permissions, activate_plugins and edit_bbb_rooms, publish_bbb_rooms, delete_bbb_rooms, delete_published_bbb_rooms, and edit_published_bbb_rooms.
 The permission structure is similar for posts and pages.

-To allow another user to create and edit room categories, assign them a role which has the permissions, edit_plugins and manage_categories.
+To allow another user to create and edit room categories, assign them a role which has the permissions, activate_plugins and manage_categories.
 This does not give them permission to create rooms.
 They can only manage room categories.

 To allow another user to join as moderator, viewer, or with a code, assign them to a role with one of the corresponding permissions, join_as_moderator_bbb_room, join_as_viewer_bbb_room, or join_with_password_bbb_room.
 By default, the owner of the room will always join their rooms as a moderator.
 The default does not apply to others' rooms.